terrymun/Fluidbox/README.md

 $ npm install grunt-contrib-jshint --save-dev
 $ npm install jshint-stylish --save
 $ npm install grunt-contrib-watch --save-dev
+$ npm install grunt-postcss --save-dev
+$ npm install grunt-postcss autoprefixer cssnano
 ```

+#### Configuration
+The configuration for each Grunt task can be found in their respecitve `.js` files in the `/grunt` folder.

 ## Known Issues
 ### Transition of CSS3 transform in Safari